rolancerlaux/Data-Science/NLP_Animal_Crossing/README.md

-# Natural language processing project:
+# Natural Language Processing Project:

 This code consists of an exploratory data analysis and the creation of a text classification model using NLPTK.